Time to read: 7 min

 A heat gun is a useful tool for very slightly melting the part you’re cleaning.
 This can be used to clean up the discolored patches of material you might find, for example, in PLA or ABS after a sanding operation.

-Be very careful here as you can deform or melt away features in your part when using any form of heat treatment.
+Be very careful here as you can deform or melt away features in your part when using any form of heat treatment as the melting temperatures of some 3D printing filament can be relatively low.
 Apply hot air from the heat gun in a sweeping motion several inches from the surface of the component, checking to be sure you aren’t causing damage.

 You might also consider experimenting with polishing bits, used for buffing ceramics or metals, to smooth out surfaces on 3D printed parts.

-Lastly, here’s a list of all the tools mentioned in this article to help you get started cleaning 3D parts:
+Lastly, here’s a list of some of the recommended tools mentioned in this article to help you get started building your 3D part cleaning inventory:

 As always, feel free to reach out to the Fictiv Team at email@example.com with any additional questions!